Gladys Casely-Hayford

 Gladys May Casely-Hayford alias Aquah Laluah (11 May 1904 – October 1950) was a Gold Coast-born Sierra Leonean writer.
-She is credited as the first author to write in the Krio language.

 Early life and career

 Gladys was born into the Casely-Hayford family of Axim, Gold Coast, on 11 May 1904.
 As a child, known then as Aquah LaLuah, she was a voracious reader, devouring Charles Kingsley's Heroes at the age of seven.
 She could sing, dance, and even write poetry at an early age.
 Due to her upbringing she could speak fluent English, Creole, and Fante (the language of her father).
 She had her primary and secondary school education in Gold Coast but for medical reasons was taken to England, and was then educated in Europe, including at Penrhos College, Colwyn Bay, in Wales, then travelled with a Berlin jazz band as a dancer.
 She travelled in the US as well.
 When she started having breakdowns in 1932 she really had to go home.
 Back home in Africa, she taught at the Girls' Vocational School in Freetown, Sierra Leone, run by her mother, Adelaide Casely-Hayford, specializing in African folklore and literature.